tomasstolker/species/docs/configuration.rst

 Configuration
 =============

 A configuration file with the name `species_config.ini` is required in the working folder.
-The configuration file contains the global settings, such as the path of the HDF5 database and the location where the data will be dowloaded.
-These can be provided as absolute paths or relative to the working folder.
-The file also contains the magnitude of Vega that is used for converting between magnitudes and fluxes.
-This is what the content of the configuration file may look like:
+It contains the global settings, such as the path of the HDF5 :ref:`database`, the folder where data will be dowloaded, and the magnitude of Vega.

 .. code-block:: ini